RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Installation-&-Usage.md

 #### Installing from binaries

-There are existing binaries.
+There are existing binaries for `airgeddon`.
 You can download [latest deb package for Kali Linux].
 You can install it using `dpkg -i airgeddon_x.x-x_all.deb`.
 Of course you must change "x" for the right downloaded version file.
 It will check the dependencies (essential tools) before install.

 [latest deb package for Kali Linux]: https://github.com/v1s1t0r1sh3r3/airgeddon/tree/master/binaries/kali